igormatyushkin014/Connection-for-Node/README.md

 });
 ```

-Sending request from server to user is super simple:
+Sending request from server to client is super simple:

 ```typescript
 connection.send({